mrismanaziz/Reforestation/README.md

-## What's red and bad for your teeth?
-A Brick.
+## Me and my mates are in a band called Duvet.
+We're a cover band.